 Swap skinny jeans for boot cut jeans.

-If you want to draw attention away from your tummy and thighs, ditch your skinny denim in favour of bootcut jeans to add height to your frame.
+If you want to draw attention away from your tummy and thighs, ditch your skinny denim in favor of bootcut jeans to add height to your frame.
 Choose a dark wash with a high waist, and pair with pointy-toed heeled shoes or boots, ensuring the bottom of the jeans hits your shoes for maximum effect.

 Avoid light-colored jeans and pants.